lranaldii/CrossAlpaca/README.md

-This repository contains data for benchmarking Alpacas in six different languages.
+This repository is in the making, soon the final version will be uploaded.